stakewise/v3-sdk/documentation/quick-start/unstake.md

 id: unstake-example
 title: Unstake
 sidebar_position: 3
-description: Unstake deposits from a StakeWise vault using the SDK — withdraw staked assets, handle osToken burns, and track exit queue positions.
+description: Unstake deposits from a StakeWise vault using the SDK - withdraw staked assets, handle osToken burns, and track exit queue positions.
 ---

 # Unstake

 This guide outlines the implementation approach for unstaking user deposits.

+## How to unstake from a StakeWise V3 vault

+To unstake (withdraw) user assets from a vault, fetch the current stake balance and the maximum withdrawable amount, check whether any osToken must be burned first via `getBurnAmountForUnstake`, then call `sdk.vault.withdraw`.
+The withdrawal lands in the vault's exit queue, which you can read with `sdk.vault.getExitQueuePositions` after the subgraph has indexed the transaction.

 ```ts
 import { BrowserProvider, parseEther, formatEther } from 'ethers'